War Machine (mixed martial artist): Arrests and convictions

-On September 2, 2007, he was found guilty of striking a Las Vegas man in the face and choking him unconscious during a parking lot scuffle.
+On September 2, 2007, Koppenhaver was found guilty of striking a Las Vegas man in the face and choking him unconscious during a parking lot scuffle.
 In February 2008, he was sentenced to three years of probation and 30 days of community service, avoiding the possible felony charge and accompanying prison time.
 On February 22, 2008, Koppenhaver pleaded guilty to a misdemeanor charge of assault and battery, and was fined and sentenced to probation.

 In August 2010, Koppenhaver was sentenced to one year in the county jail for a felony assault conviction stemming from a fight at a Point Loma bar earlier in the year, as well as an additional fight at a bar in Pacific Beach, San Diego.
 He was imprisoned in San Diego's George Bailey County Detention Facility, mostly in solitary confinement.
 After going to jail, War Machine maintained his Twitter account as well as a blog documenting his time in jail.
 On February 1, 2012, it was announced via Koppenhaver's Twitter that he would be serving another year of jail time due to preceding events.
-He was released on October 29, 2012 after serving two years and two months.
+He was released on October 29, 2012, after serving two years and two months.
 He was released out of solitary confinement.

-Christine Mackinday case

-Sometime in April 2013, Koppenhaver began dating adult film actress Christine Mackinday, better known by her stage name Christy Mack.
-Mackinday, nearly 10 years Koppenhaver's junior, was a leading figure in the adult film industry at the time.
-Their relationship, as described by Mackinday, was passionate, but she also described Koppenhaver as physically and mentally abusive, and controlling.
-The abuse got to a point where Mack ended their relationship in May 2014.

-On August 8, 2014, Koppenhaver brutally assaulted Mackinday and her then boyfriend Corey Thomas in Mack's home in Las Vegas.
-He first went for Thomas and attacked him for 10 minutes.
-Koppenhaver then put Thomas in a chokehold, only to be let go after he was made to swear not to go to the authorities.
-After Thomas escaped, Koppenhaver then set himself on Mackinday, whom he assaulted for two full hours.

-Mackinday was raped, severely beaten, and cut with a knife by Koppenhaver.
-Mackinday only managed to escape once Koppenhaver's back was turned, and once she managed to escape via the balcony, she went to the house of a neighbor, who promptly called 911.
-Mackinday was hospitalized, where it was found that she suffered from 18 broken facial bones, a broken nose, 12 missing teeth, a fractured rib and her liver was critically ruptured.